dell/csm-docs/content/v1/support/learn/_index.md

 ---
-title: Learn more about CSM
+title: "Learn more"
+linkTitle:  "Learn More"
-Description: Blogs and Youtube videos for CSM
+Description: Blogs and Youtube videos for Container Storage Modules
 weight: 7
 ---
 You can learn more and engage with the CSM community over different channels by: